-Nite Owl, who is starting to think Rorschach’s suspicions might be right, persuades Silk Spectre to help him break Rorschach out of prison.
+Nite Owl starts to think Rorschach’s suspicions might be right.
+He persuades Silk Spectre to help him break Rorschach out of prison.
 They succeed in doing so.

 Nite Owl and Rorschach investigate the conspiracy and discover the involvement of companies linked to Ozymandias.
-They travel to the Antarctic and confront Ozymandias at his fortress there…
+They travel to the Antarctic and confront Ozymandias in his citadel…

 Look On My Works, Ye Mighty

-Ozymandias explains that all the events the superheroes witnessed were part of the cover up of his plan to save the world.
+Ozymandias [blackout]explains that all the events the superheroes witnessed were part of the coverup of his plan to save the world.
 He murdered the Comedian because he stumbled on part of the plan.
-He exposed Dr. Manhattan’s associates to carcinogens knowing that Dr. Manhattan was likely to withdraw from human affairs if provoked.
+He exposed Dr. Manhattan’s associates to carcinogens, knowing that Dr. Manhattan was likely to withdraw from human affairs if provoked.
 He staged the assassination attempt on himself to remove any suspicion and framed Rorschach to slow his investigation.
-He accepts that the plan is ruthless but regards it as necessary and the sacrifices acceptable on a utilitarian basis.
+He agrees his plan is ruthless but regards it as necessary and the sacrifices acceptable to a utilitarian.[/blackout]

-Nite Owl tries to persuade Ozymandias that his plan is evil.
-Ozymandias tell him it is too late for discussion, as he initiated the teleporter as soon as he saw the two superheroes approaching.
-New York has already been attacked by the ‘alien’.
+Nite Owl [blackout]tries to persuade Ozymandias that his plan is evil.
+Ozymandias tells him it’s too late for discussion, as he initiated the teleportation as soon as he saw the two superheroes approaching.
+The ‘alien’ has already attacked new York.[/blackout]

 A Stronger Loving World

-Watchmen has a ‘mystery’ plot (see novel plots) .
-It is also an ensemble piece so has multiple protagonists.
-They all though are to some extent engaged in the investigation of the mystery.
+Watchmen has a ‘mystery’ plot (see novel plots).
+It is also an ensemble piece, so has multiple protagonists who are all to some extent engaged in the investigation.